git/git.github.io/General-Application-Information.md

 have been mentored, our mentoring capacity could increase significantly each year.

-Unfortunately very few former students or interns have been willing to just co-mentor along with an experienced mentor, even though it doesn't require much work, technical ability or time.
+Even though successful former students/interns usually have adequate technical ability to be a successful mentor, unfortunately very few of them have been willing to just co-mentor along with an experienced mentor.

 Other free or open source projects have done better than us on this.
-At the Google Summer of Code Mentor Summit for example, more than 30% of the mentors that are former students.
+At the Google Summer of Code Mentor Summit for example, more than 30% of the mentors were former students.

-Therefore if you can show us in your application that you like mentoring, giving back and sticking to the projects you have worked on, you are likely to significantly increase your chances to be selected.
+Consider showing us in your application previous mentoring, giving back and community activities that you have done, especially related to free or open source software.

 ## Note about refactoring projects versus projects that implement new features